UberGeweii/zdaemon_reindeerhunting/README.md

 The task is therefore up to the hunters to keep the deer in their box.
 They can do this, for example, by standing on it.

 At least 3 players are needed for this gamemode to work, you'll also need to run it in Survival mode.
+It pretty much runs with every FFA .wad, as long as there's outside area's and enough spots to hide as a reindeer.
 Thanks for checking out this mode!

 # CVars